 MaryAnne: Music is a wonderful way to interact with young children.
 My kids love it when I sing and play the guitar — it’s part of our bedtime routine.
 I’m (slowly) teaching them to play the piano and a little violin, and they have enjoyed the few opportunities they have had to see me play the organ.
 You can read more about how I use music with toddlers here.

-My Education degree focused on teaching foreign languages (French, primarily, although I also taught Spanish) in a middle school and high school setting, but I find that a lot of what I learned about effective discipline, pedagogy and group work applies to a family setting just as it does in a classroom.
+My Education degree focused on teaching foreign languages (French, primarily, although I also taught Spanish) in a middle school and high school setting, but a lot of what I learned about effective discipline, pedagogy and group work applies to a family setting just as it does in a classroom.
 Hopefully my adolescent psychology courses will also prove helpful as my kids get older!

 For my Ph.D. in Medicine, I looked at community arts programs that helped children overcome trauma.
 I also tutored and covered courses on some of the more clinical aspects of medicine, as well as medical ethics and technology in medicine.
-In addition to finding (from my perspective, at least), a very helpful application for both of my earlier degrees, I gained a lot of practical knowledge about how the medical system works, and came away with a decent grasp on medical terms and statistics that I have found very useful in day-to-day life.
+In addition to finding (from my perspective, at least), a very helpful application for both of my earlier degrees, I gained practical knowledge about how the medical system works, and came away with a decent grasp on medical terms and statistics that are useful in day-to-day life.

 Nina: Did you know going into attaining your degrees that you would be a stay-at-home mom?